Mental health and well-being

 This can be for several overlapping and complicated reasons.

-- An HIV diagnosis affects how you feel about yourself and how you fit in to society.
+- An HIV diagnosis affects how we feel about ourselves and how we fit in to society.
 Prejudice is still around–as is ignorance about HIV.
 This leaves many people feeling more isolated and needing support to restore their confidence about themselves.

 - HIV rates are higher in people who are already marginalised or disempowered.
 This can be related to sexuality, gender, drug use, poverty, sex work, previous abuses and other causes of vulnerability including mental health itself.
 An HIV-diagnosis can further add to this.